hainingpan/Conductance_Kwant/README.md

 # Semiconductor-superconductor nanowire
-This repository summarizes all the codes in my Majorana-related works during Ph.D.
+This repository summarizes all the codes in my Majorana-related works during my Ph.D.

 # Usage
 `python Majorana_main.py -mu=1 -L=1 -Delta0=0.2 -cond -LDOS` calculates the conductance (`-cond`) and LDOS (`-LDOS`) of a nanowire with wire length being 1 micron, chemical potential in the semiconductor being 1 meV, and superconductor gap being 0.2 meV.